 We are a food trading company that helps to bring everyday ‘good taste’ with food such as o-bento lunch boxes, o-nigiri rice balls, and sandwiches, which can be found in convenience stores.
 As a member of “Warabeya Nichiyo Holdings Co., Ltd.”, we as a Group produce safe, secure and high-quality products and services.

-In the case of processed food, we have two subsidiaries with their own production facilities, and we cooperate with associated companies both in Japan and abroad.
+In the case of processed food, we have one subsidiary, and we cooperate with associated companies both in Japan and abroad.
 As a food manufacturer trading company involved in all processes from development to quality control and production of food, we deliver high-value products.

 With our quality control department, we provide safe and secure products ranging from domestically-produced products to imported food.
-While many trading companies rely heavily on suppliers, we check raw material rearing and cultivation methods and processed good production methods, and we audit supplier factories, ensuring that we only handle safe and secure food that we have inspected personally.
 We also make it our responsibility to check the specifications and display labels of all products before delivering them to business partners.

 We have acquired know-how by providing products to convenience stores, which are extremely strict when it comes to quality standards, and we hope to always be a company that brings safe, secure and delicious food to Japanese dining tables.